rvaughan/AdventOfCode2017/README.md

 # Advent of Code

-This repository contains solutions for the annual [Advent of Code](https://adventofcode.com) competition run every December.
+This repository contains my solutions for the annual [Advent of Code](https://adventofcode.com) competition run every December.

 There's some videos by the creator [Eric Wastl](https://twitter.com/ericwastl):